-Cost-reflective utility prices send signals to customers to use the utility service efficiently.
-As time elapses without adjusting prices to reflect changes in costs, prices may not send the kind of price signals to consumers that may encourage efficient consumption.
-The more consumers pay attention to their consumption of utility services and make adjustments towards more prudent use, the less resources are required to deliver the service.
+6 The Government Subsidising T&T. Dr. Justin Ram.
+Express Newspapers, Sep 19, 2020.
+Article accessible at: https://trinidadexpress.com/news/local/govt-subsidising-t-t/article_0052f190-fadf-11ea-a60e-afa0a0d29100.html consumers pay attention to their consumption of utility services and make adjustments towards more prudent use, the less resources are required to deliver the service.
 This happens through a short term effect as less fuel and less operating costs are incurred by the utility when there is lower demand.
 There is also a long-run effect as the need for adding generation capacity to the network will diminish or at least be postponed, if prices cause consumers to shift demand away from peak loads.
 Tariff structure design and cost-reflective rates can influence consumption of the utility service.
 In particular, inclining block and time-of-use pricing are now commonly used features in many countries.
-Therefore, price reviews should be conducted on time to adjust rates to send the desired price signals to consumers to manage their demand.
+Therefore, price reviews should be conducted on time to adjust rates so the desired price signals can be sent to consumers to manage their demand.